dont-doubt/Mensury-plugin/README.md

 ---
 <!-- Plugin description -->
-That plugin was written by @rivta for Mensury client developement purposes.
+This plugin was written by @rivta for Mensury client developement purposes.

 Supports:
-- Mensury locale language support
+- Mensury locale language support (for any .mnlang files)
-- Gleb's Kill Aura module developement support
-- Airat's Moral'naya podderzhka vo vremya kodinga ne v intellij idee

 <!-- Plugin description end -->

 ## Installation

 - Using IDE built-in plugin system: